andrewcooke/choochoo/docs/fit-cookbook.md

 Hmm.
-Some the message defintions and the checksum.
+Some message defintions and the checksum.
 Nothing very exciting.

 We can also see the same data in binary form.
 For example: